-JER was founded with the launch of the earthquake insurance system as the only company in Japan permitted to exclusively handle reinsurance for earthquake insurance covering dwelling risks.
-JER has always sought to make earthquake reinsurance payouts promptly and reliably against disasters such as the Great Hanshin-Awaji Earthquake, the Great East Japan Earthquake and the Kumamoto Earthquakes.
+JER has always sought to make earthquake reinsurance payouts promptly and reliably in the wake of disasters such as the Great Hanshin-Awaji Earthquake, the Great East Japan Earthquake and the Kumamoto Earthquakes as its most important mission.
 At the same time, JER has consistently paid close attention to managing and operating assets for future earthquake reinsurance payouts, focusing primarily on asset liquidity and safety.